 Participants were 16 deaf and 13 hearing children with native exposure to ASL (17 females, 12 males, MAge= 28.5 months, range = 16-53 months) and 19 fluent adult signers.
 Our sample size was determined by our success over the 2-year period of an NIDCD R21 grant in recruiting and testing children and adults who were native ASL users. .
 An additional 20 child participants were tested but not included in the analyses because they were not exposed to ASL from birth (n = 14), or they did not complete the real-time language assessment (n = 6).

-Children learning ASL from birth from a native signer are a difficult population to recruit, given that approximately 95% of deaf children are born to hearing parents with little prior exposure to a signed language (Mitchell & Karchmer, 2004).
-The majority of child participants were recruited through a center-based education program in which ASL was the mode of instruction.
+Children learning ASL from birth from a native signer are a difficult population to recruit, given that approximately 95% of deaf children are born to hearing parents with little or no prior exposure to a signed language (Mitchell & Karchmer, 2004).
+The majority of child participants were recruited through a center-based child education program in which ASL was the mode of instruction.
 All children were exposed to ASL from birth through extensive interaction with at least one fluent ASL caregiver, and they currently used ASL as their primary mode of communication at home.
-Adult participants were all fluent reported using ASL as their primary method of communication.
+Adult participants were all fluent signers who reported using ASL as their primary method of communication.
 All participants who met the inclusionary criteria and who had complete data were analyzed

 Data processing

-Prior to coding, all trials were pre-screened on a trial-by-trial basis.
+Prior to coding, all trials for child participants were pre-screened to exclude those few with parental interference on a trial-by-trial basis.

 Computing target sign onset

-In studies of spoken language processing, target word onset is typically identified as the first moment in the auditory signal when there acoustic evidence of the target .
-However, in signed languages like ASL, phonological information is presented in several parts of the visual signalhands and face making it difficult to precisely determine the beginning of the target sign.
-In the VLP task, this problem is simplified because pictures are presented in yoked pairs; thus on each trial, target sign onset is always determined in a particular distracter object, the name of which does not overlap phonologically with the target object.
+In studies of spoken language processing, target word onset is typically identified as the first moment in the auditory signal when there acoustic evidence of the target word.
+However, in signed languages like ASL, phonological information is presented in several parts of the visual signal simultaneously – for example, in both the hands and face of the signer - making it difficult to precisely determine the beginning of the target sign.
+In the VLP task, this problem is simplified because pictures are presented in yoked pairs; thus on each trial, target sign onset is always determined in the context of a particular distracter object, the name of which does not overlap phonologically with the target object.
 Thus, target sign onset can be defined as the earliest point in the signed sentence when the two pictures can be reliably discriminated.

+Here, we took an empirical approach to defining target sign onset.
+For each of 28 sign tokens, we created six videos, each showing a different amount of the target sign, ranging from three frames before to three frames after the noun onset determined based on our initial consensus judgments.
+We then asked 10 fluent adult signers unfamiliar with the stimuli to watch these videos while viewing the same picture pairs as in the VLP task.
+On each trial, they made forced-choice decisions indicating which image was signed in the video, yielding a proportion correct target identification for each video.
+For each sign token, final target noun onsets were identified as the earliest point in the signed sentence at which adults discriminated the pictures with 100% agreement.

 Measures of processing efficiency

 Reaction Time.
 In the VLP task, four different types of responses are possible on a given trial: (1) signer-to-target object shift, (2) signer-to-distracter object shift, (3) signer-to-away shift, and (4) no shift.
-Since children varied in the likelihood that they would generate a signer-to-target shift, mean RTs were based on different numbers of trials across participants (M = 12.7 trials, range = 3-25).
+Since children varied in signer-to-target shifts, mean RTs were based on different numbers of trials across participants (M = 12.7 trials, range = 3-25).